Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 Company B was stationed in the vicinity of a Mrs. Jackson’s house, with Capt.
 Kacy’s Company H on guard around the house.
 The men of Company B had erected a hut made of fence rails gathered around an oak tree, in front of which was the house and property, including a persimmon tree whose fruit supplied them with a snack.
 Behind the house was the woods were the Rebels had been fired on last Wednesday morning while they were chopping wood there.

-Around this same time, Capt James Kacy divided H Company into four squads, by tent grouping, each under the leadership of a sergeant:
+Around this same time, Capt James Kacy divided H Company into four squads, by tent grouping, each under the leadership of a sergeant “whose duty it shall be to see that the arms and accoutrements are kept in good order.”

 Captain Kacy followed that order with another, clarifying meal times (breakfast: 6 a.m., dinner: noon, supper: 6 p.m.) and duty schedules (7 a.m., 1 p.m., 7 p.m.).
-In early November, he directed that:
+In early November, he directed that “while in camp, no permits or washing will be given on any other days than Monday, Wednesday, or Friday.”

-It was also during this phase that H Company suffered one of its earliest casualties.
+It was also during this phase that H Company suffered another of its early casualties.
 Private Daniel Biceline (or “Bistline”) died from “Febris Typhoides” (typhoid fever) on 5 November 1861 at Camp Griffin.
 In his own letter of 17 November, Company C’s Henry Wharton revealed more details about life at Camp Griffin:

 This morning our brigade was out for inspection; arms, accoutrements [sic], clothing, knapsacks, etc, all were out through a thorough examination, and if I must say it myself, our company stood best, A No. 1, for cleanliness.
 We have a new commander to our Brigade, Brigadier General Brannen [sic], of the U.S. Army, and if looks are any criterion, I think he is a strict disciplinarian and one who will be as able to get his men out of danger as he is willing to lead them to battle….